Release Status

 Released (Released mode)

-Scheduled workflows, actions, and transitions only execute when the workflow is in released mode.
+Scheduled workflows, actions, and transitions execute only when the workflow is in released mode.

 For more information about which users can initiate a workflow, see Users Who Can Run Workflows and Defining the Workflow Audience.